 Members and annuitants may change beneficiary designations at any time and should review their designation periodically.
-Members may verify their beneficiary designations by contacting TRS.
+Members may verify their beneficiary designations by visiting their secure member account online or by contacting TRS.
 To change beneficiaries, a new MIBD form must be completed.
 MIBD forms are available through the member forms area of the TRS website or by calling Member Services at 877-927-5877 (877-9-ASK-TRS).